 Knowing who pays first

-In addition to considering whether your employees and retirees will be able to enroll in Part B later through enrollment during a SEP, it’s critical that they consider whether Medicare or their employer-based insurance will pay first or second when deciding whether to enroll in Part B. If Medicare is primary to other insurance and a person isn’t enrolled in Part B, the other insurance may not pay all the uncovered costs.
+When deciding to sign up for Part B, people must consider whether Medicare or their employer-based insurance will pay first.
+If Medicare pays first and a person isn’t enrolled in Part B, the other insurance may not pay all the uncovered costs.

-- If a person is eligible for Medicare due to age, insurance from current work is primary to Medicare if the employer has more than 20 employees.
+- If a person is eligible for Medicare due to age, their employer-based insurance from current employment will pay first if the employer has more than 20 employees.

-- If a person is eligible for Medicare due to disability, insurance from current work is primary to Medicare if the employer has more than 100 employees
+- If a person is eligible for Medicare due to disability, their employer-based insurance from current employment will pay first if the employer has more than 100 employees

-- If a person is eligible for Medicare due to ESRD, other insurance (from work or from other sources) is primary to Medicare for the first 30 months starting the first month the person is eligible for Medicare whether or not an application has been filed.
+- If a person is eligible for Medicare due to ESRD, other insurance (from work or from other sources) will pay first for the first 30 months starting the first month the person is eligible for Medicare, whether or not the person signs up for Medicare.

 Contact a local State Health Insurance Assistance Program (SHIP) to get free personalized counseling on Medicare coverage, claims, appeals, and help for people with limited income and resources.
-Call 1-800-MEDICARE or visit Medicare.gov/contacts or visit shiptacenter.org to get the phone number of your local SHIP.
+Call 1-800-MEDICARE or visit shiptacenter.org to get the phone number of your local SHIP.